 Satisfaction Three Ages of Man: Acid Jazz (AJX318) 2014

-Over the years Zoot has also been a bit of a thespian.
+Over the years, Zoot has also dabbled in thespianism.
 He appeared in a film adaptation of Ronnie Barker’s comedy series Porridge playing the dim-witted inmate Lotterby and as a promotions man in Brian Gibson’s Breaking Glass alongside Phil Daniels and Hazel O’Connor.
-He also joined a whole host of stars including Patsy Kensit, David Bowie, Ray Davies, Stephen Berkoff, Robbie Coltrane, Sylvia Syms, Irene Handl, Alan Freeman and Mandy Rice-Davies in Julian Temple’s rock musical Absolute Beginners.
-A long list of TV credits include Rutland Weekend Television, Eric Idle’s post Monty Python comedy sketch show where he played Orville, one third of the Fabulous Bingo Brothers along with John Halsey as Wilbur and Neil Innes as Nobby.
+He also joined a host of stars including Patsy Kensit, David Bowie, Ray Davies, Stephen Berkoff, Robbie Coltrane, Sylvia Syms, Irene Handl, Alan Freeman and Mandy Rice-Davies in Julian Temple’s rock musical Absolute Beginners.
+A long list of TV credits includes Rutland Weekend Television, Eric Idle’s post Monty Python comedy sketch show where he played Orville, one third of the Fabulous Bingo Brothers along with John Halsey as Wilbur and Neil Innes as Nobby.
 He also appeared in The Professionals, Shoestring, The Bill, Bergerac, London’s Burning, Boon, Streetwise, The Piglet Files, Forever Green, Eastenders, King and Castle, The Bill and Coronation Street.
 In 1987 he became the musical director for the television drama Tutti Frutti based around the Scottish rock ‘n’ roll band The Majestic’s.
 The show brought Emma Thompson and Robbie Coltrane to the attention of the British public.
 It’s also possible you may have spotted him in a Knorr’s Knoodles advert decked out as a Teddy Boy and as a tourist returning home from Benidorm in a Carlsberg commercial.
-But that is all in the past as his days as a jobbing actor are long behind him.
+But that is all in the past, as his days as a jobbing actor are long behind him.

-Special thanks go to Zoot Money for additional information and corrections, Al Kirtley for emails and the use of photographs, John Penhale and Roger Collis (RIP) for emails.
+Special thanks go to Zoot Money for additional information and corrections, Al Kirtley for emails and the use of photographs and John Penhale and Roger Collis (RIP) for emails.